Nina Dobrev, Ian Someralder ‘Vampire Diaries’ Reunion Despised By Nikki Reed?

 Celeb Dirty Laundry also reported that the Lost TV series actor tried to avoid his ex-girlfriend on The Vampire Diaries set because he apparently wanted to please his wife and make her realize that there is nothing going on between him and Nina.

 Earlier this year, Ian took to his Instagram and posted a photo of himself along with Nikki Reed and Nina Dobrev.
 In his post, he tried to put an end to all the rumors about his personal life and his relationship with Nina Dobrev.
-Fans should not believe on Starz Post and Celeb Dirty Laundry’s recent claim about the ongoing feud between Nina Dobrev, Ian Somerhalder and Nikki Reed.
+Fans should not believe Starz Post and Celeb Dirty Laundry’s recent claim about the ongoing feud between Nina Dobrev, Ian Somerhalder, and Nikki Reed.

 Chilling with these two… After years of websites pretending these two badass ladies knew each other well and baseless, false information of back stabbing and hatred from low-brow websites filled the minds and hearts of fans… They finally were able to get together for their first real dinner.
 Let's stop spreading hate everyone, there's already too much of that right now in our world.
 Join in on the love.
 Only love here- always has been always will be.
 Media companies preying on the passion from vulnerable and or impressionable minds of fans to sell advertising through click-though traffic is a disease in our society.
 It's poisonous.
 Let's finish this series with respect and kindness and continue that in our lives.
 I think it's time.
 What do think?